 Transcribing and Proofreading Volunteer

 If you have transcribing or proofreading skills, we’d love to hear from you as we are always looking for support with the creation of our education resources.
-Please contact us on firstname.lastname@example.org.
+Please contact us at email@example.com.

 Education resources, research, and general support

 The education of young people about humanism, as an example of a non-religious approach to life’s big questions, is as important as ever.
-We are also always on the look out for those with experience of working in education and with good subject knowledge about humanism who can support us with the creation of teaching resources for schools.
+We are also always on the lookout for those with experience of working in education and with good subject knowledge about humanism who can support us with the creation of teaching resources for schools.
 There are also a number of research projects we are looking for support with to assess the needs of teachers and schools and to help us to ensure we are best supporting them.
-And we are always on the look out for administration support.
-If these are areas you feel you can support us with, please send an an email to the Director of Understanding Humanism on email@example.com.
+And we are always on the lookout for administration support.
+If these are areas you feel you can support us with, please send an email to the Director of Understanding Humanism at firstname.lastname@example.org.

 Humanist Heritage research volunteer